mrshll1001/ocds-sample-frameworks-data/README.md

 ```

-When someone bids for a position on the framework, they are added to the `parties` array with a role of *"tenderer"* since they have not yet been awarded the position.
+When a potential supplier bids for a position on the framework, they are added to the `parties` array with a role of *"tenderer"* since they have not yet been awarded the position.
 > **Parties Array**
 > Each tenderer's details are added to the `parties` array.
 ```json